The Parts of a Jimdo Site

 The footer is a small strip at the very bottom of your website.
 If you have a JimdoFree site, you'll see the small Jimdo ad here.
 By default there are other links in the footer, like About and Login.
 You can hide these by doing the following:

-- If you have an online store, you may have other links that you can hide by going to Settings > Store > Settings.
+- If you have an online store, you may have other links that you can hide by opening the Menu going to Store > Settings > Terms, Return Policy etc

 Got it?
 Great!
 Now you're ready to move on to Choosing a Template for Your Website.